 Private equity is still a relatively new market in Türkiye.
 Private equity investments in Türkiye averaged around US\$30 million per year between 1995 and 2005.
 The market really began developing after 2005, with a significant jump in the monetary value of investments in 2006 (approximately US\$2.2 billion).
 Because the market is still developing, the number of transactions involving private equity funds and transaction values tend to fluctuate from year to year.
-For example, the number of transactions in 2017 was 20, with a total value of approximately US\$2.2 billion, while there were 13 transactions with a total value of approximately US\$650 million in 2018, nine transactions with a total value of approximately US\$650 million in 2019, 20 transactions with a total value of approximately US\$1 billion in 2020, 22 transactions with a total value of approximately US\$2.3 billion in 2021 (although one single deal accounted for over 60 per cent of the transaction value in 2021), 14 transactions with a total value of approximately US\$400 million in 2022, and 12 transactions with a total value of approximately US\$400 million in 2023.
+For example, the number of transactions in 2017 was 20, with a total value of approximately US\$2.2 billion, while there were 13 transactions with a total value of approximately US\$800 million in 2018, nine transactions with a total value of approximately US\$650 million in 2019, 20 transactions with a total value of approximately US\$1 billion in 2020, 22 transactions with a total value of approximately US\$1 billion in 2021, 21 transactions with a total value of approximately US\$400 million in 2022, 12 transactions with a total value of approximately US\$300 million in 2023, and 28 transactions with a total value of approximately US\$900 million in 2023, and 28 transactions with a total value of approximately US\$900 million in 2024.

-Because private equity is still a relatively young sector in Türkiye, there have been fewer exits than investments.
-As such, we are likely to see more exits than usual in the next few years, including by way of initial public offerings, and we expect customary exit practices to develop further.
+As private equity is still a relatively young sector in Türkiye, there have been fewer exits than investments.
+In 2024, for example, there were seven exits.
+We are likely to see more exits in the next few years, including by way of initial public offerings, and we expect customary exit practices to develop further.

-Having said that, the recent depreciation of the lira and the hyperinflationary environment in the country are making certain exits and many investment decisions and processes more difficult, in particular for hard currency funds.
+Having said that, the recent depreciation of the lira and the inflationary environment in the country are making certain exits and many investment decisions and processes more difficult, in particular for hard currency funds.